Ghada31-alghamdi/Assigment3/README.md

 This project is available on GitHub.
 You can clone the repository, open it in any HTML code editor, and run it locally in your browser.

-## summary of AI use
+## 🤖 Summary of AI Use

-AI tool were used to debage code, enhance functionality and design, provide advaises, and improve overall design and readability.
-They also helped generate and refine written content, such as descriptions and text for the website.
+AI tools were used throughout this project to:

+- Debug and fix code issues
+- Enhance functionality and overall design
+- Provide advice, guidance, and best practices
+- Generate and refine written content, including website text and descriptions

+AI assistance helped streamline development and improve the website’s overall quality, usability, and user experience.